-AZA and its Bear TAG, Polar Bear SSP Program, accredited institutions, and Green Scientific Advisory Group (SAG) work cooperatively to address issues related to polar bear survival and climate disruption.
+AZA and it's Bear TAG, Polar Bear SSP Program, accredited facilities, and Green Scientific Advisory Group (SAG) work cooperatively to address issues related to polar bear survival and climate disruption.
 AZA, in collaboration with the Ocean Project, the Monterey Bay Aquarium, and the National Aquarium in Baltimore, has conducted a comprehensive public research survey to quantify public awareness, attitudes, and actions concerning the ocean, environment, and climate disruption.
 This information is being used to develop mechanisms that will effectively increase public awareness of the issues surrounding climate disruption and the species that are affected by it, and engage citizen conservation action.

-The United States Fish and Wildlife Service (USFWS) is the Federal agency charged with protecting the Nation's threatened and endangered species including the Florida Manatee which is protected by both the Marine Mammal Protection Act (1972) and the Endangered Species Act (1973).
-The endangered Florida manatee is at risk from both natural (e.g. red tide, cold stress, disease) and man-made causes (boat strikes, compression by flood gates or locks, entanglement or ingestion of fishing gear).
+The endangered Florida manatee is protected by both the Marine Mammal Protection Act (1972) and the Endangered Species Act (1973).
+The Florida manatee is at risk from both natural (e.g. red tide, cold stress, disease) and man-made causes (boat strikes, compression by flood gates or locks, entanglement or ingestion of fishing gear).

-According to the National Oceanic and Atmospheric Administration (NOAA), "Over the last decade, approximately 40,000 stranded marine mammals (cetaceans and pinnipeds only) have been reported by the regional stranding network with an average of 3,600 strandings per year."
 Marine animal strandings may be caused by natural or human-related factors.
 Natural factors may be related to disease, biotoxins, neurotoxins such as red tide, predation, age, and/or temperature.
 Human-related factors may be related to entanglement, boat strikes, lock compression, harassment, foreign object ingestion, contaminants, and acoustic trauma.
+According to the National Oceanic and Atmospheric Administration (NOAA), "Over the last decade, approximately 40,000 stranded marine mammals (cetaceans and pinnipeds only) have been reported by the regional stranding network with an average of 3,600 strandings per year."